Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Perforce.md

 -   If you are taken back to the repository screen and given a message
 > saying that the requested file was deleted from the system, this
 > means that an attempt was made to view details on a file that is
-> no longer part of the HEAD revision.
+> no longer part of the HEAD commit.
 This can happen when a file
 > is deleted or renamed, and this is a normal condition in the code
 > repository, not necessarily an error with Subversion or SpiraTeam.